 BSDC will be focusing this additional funding allocation to support the development of literacy and numeracy skills, alongside addressing technical vocational skills and knowledge gaps as a result of the disruption caused by the pandemic.

 - Who is this initiative aimed at?

-BSDC will be prioritising this additional support at learners undertaking a 16-19 study programme and those who did not achieve a grade 4 in either maths and/or English.
-The fund will also look to support learners who have achieved a grade 5 in either maths or English and require specific technical vocational support to bridge skills and knowledge gaps.
+BSDC will be prioritising this additional support at learners undertaking a 16-19 study programme and those who did not achieve a grade 4/5 in either maths and/or English.
+The fund will look to support learners in developing their literacy and numeracy skills, alongside providing technical vocational support to bridge skills and knowledge gaps.